 - Akihabara – A short walk or train ride from Ueno, famous for electronics, anime/manga shops, maid cafés, and popular go-kart tours through the city streets.
 Witty is excited about getting some One Piece and Naruto paraphenalia.

 - Asakusa Sumo – Near Ueno, Ryōgoku Kokugikan hosts sumo tournaments.
 We’ll book tickets in advance to watch matches or morning practice.
 We’re told to check the sumo schedule.
 Unfortunately, the dates don’t align with ours.
+So, we’re doing the more touristy Asakusa Sumo Stable dinner and show.

 - Chagohan (Asakusa Classic Ramen and Crispy Gyoza Class) – A hands-on cooking class in Asakusa that teaches you to prepare traditional ramen and gyoza, offering an immersive taste of Japanese cuisine.